Torque values; BMW Airhead Motorcycles

 Oil filter outer cover plate: no matter if thermostat or GS or plain: not over 7.5 foot-pounds.
 I always

-Oil canister central pipe: Install with Loctite, tight, using a custom-made mandrel or carefully ground
+Oil canister central pipe: Install with Loctite, quite tightly, using a custom-made mandrel or carefully

 Oil pressure sending switch: no specification on early models, later models from about 1985 or so